shopgate/retail-red-docs/markdown/guides/integrations/order/overview.md

 It is possible to hook into various actions during the order process.
 This can be done in two ways:

-- by calling the retail.red API from an external system or
+- by calling the Shopgate API from an external system or

-- by hooking into events emitted by the retail.red order process like `salesOrderAdded`, `fulfillmentOrderUpdated`, and `schedulePickupReminderTimeReached`.
+- by hooking into events emitted by the Shopgate order process like `salesOrderAdded`, `fulfillmentOrderUpdated`, and `schedulePickupReminderTimeReached`.
 For a complete list of supported events see [Webhook Events](../webhook/available-webhooks.md).
-To learn how to work with the retail.red webhooks see [Webhook Integration Guide](../webhook/overview.md)
+To learn how to work with the Shopgate webhooks see [Webhook Integration Guide](../webhook/overview.md)